pavel-zhur/Economy/docs/prd.md

 - Generate useful financial reports and insights
 - Customize the system to their specific needs and terminology
 - Modify the schema and AI understanding over time without losing data
+- Maintain full control over how the AI interprets their communications
+- Have complete visibility into all system changes and their effects

 ## 4. Core Components